greg-schrammel/dapp-template/README.md

 ```

 ### What have be configured by project
-- .envs in projects with a .env-example
+- .envs, apps comes with a .env-example
 - `<MetaHead />` Component
 - manifest.json (used for custom gnosis apps)